-U.S. corporate profits fell 3.1 percent in 2015 as a weak global economy and a strong dollar impacted earnings.

-Profit growth remained constrained in 2016 with another decrease of 3.2 percent as firms continue to face international headwinds and increased downward pressure from rising wages and a strong dollar.
-These headwinds will alleviate somewhat in 2017 when modest growth of 2.5 percent is forecast.
+- U.S. corporate profits fell 3.1 percent in 2015 as a weak global economy and a strong dollar impacted earnings. - Profit growth will remain low in 2016 with another decrease of 0.5 percent as firms continue to face international headwinds and increased downward pressure from rising wages.

+Retail Trade
-Retail sales in Colorado will grow 4.3 percent in 2016 after 4.9 percent growth in 2015; sales will increase at a 5.2 percent rate in 2017.

-Nationwide retail trade increased 2.2 percent in 2015, the lowest rate since the Great Recession.
-Sales are growing 2.7 percent in 2016 and will increase 4.8 percent in 2017.

-The lower growth rates for both the nation and the state in 2015 and 2016 were mostly due to weak retail prices from the strong U.S. dollar and weak energy prices.
+- Retail sales in Colorado will grow 4.3 percent in 2016 after 4.9 percent growth in 2015. - Nationwide retail trade increased 2.2 percent in 2015, the lowest rate since the Great Recession.
+Sales will grow 3.1 percent in 2016. - The lower growth rates for both the nation and the state in 2015 were due in part to the lower value of sales at gas stations from the sharp drop in gas prices.